Rank organically on top of Google searches.

 When a person needs a lawyer, they head to Google and search for one.
 And this is an excellent example of the power of search engine optimization.
 Once you understand how to use it to your benefit, you’ll find it’s simple, cost-effective, and profitable.

 Unfortunately, not all organic marketing is created equal.
-While SEO works phenomenally on Google, you don’t see the same impact on social media.
+While SEO for lawyers works phenomenally on Google, you don’t see the same impact on social media.

 Publishing content, engaging with others, and offering your expertise are excellent for brand building.
 But it’s not the proper tool for growing leads and customers.